TheDolentCity/jotun/src/content/docs/rules/compendium.md

 - **Light:** This mount is weaker and struggles to damage mechs or structures.
 Regardless of the attack, this weapon cannot do more than 1 HP damage to a mech or structure.
 Conditions it imposes have no effect on mechs or structures either.
 - **Limited:** This mount can only be used a number of times equal to the rating of limited.
 Regain full uses of limited when restocked or after a full repair.
 - **Loading:** After using this mount, you must perform the reload action before it can be used again.
 A loading weapon can only be fired a maximum of once per turn, even if it is reloaded.
-- **Reliable:** On a miss, deal damage to the target equal to the rating of reliable.
+- **Reliable:** On a miss, deal damage to the target equal to the rating of reliable (ignore armor and dodge reduction).
 This does not trigger on-hit effects.
 - **Resistance:** This object or creature takes half damage from a specific attack type listed with the resistance condition.
-- **Seeking:** This weapon does not fire in a straight line.
+- **Seeking:** This weapon does not fire in a straight line or require line of sight, but does require the target to have the lock on condition.
 As long as you can draw a path to the target within this weapon's range, you are able to make an attack roll against it.
 - **Vulnerable:** This object or creature takes 2x damage from a specific attack type listed with the vulnerable condition.

 ## Conditions